Turvasu Druhyu and Anu dynasties: Legend

-According to Hindu mythology, King Yayati surreptitiously married the daitya princess and his wife Devayani's maid, Sharmistha, after she begged him to bear her children.
+According to the Mahabharata, King Yayati surreptitiously married the daitya princess and his wife Devayani's maid, Sharmistha, after she begged him to bear her children.
 When Devayani learnt of her husband's infidelity to her, she hastened to inform her father, the sage Shukra.
 Angered, Shukra cursed his son-in-law with premature old age and infirmity.
 When Yayati begged him to temper the curse, the sage consented, allowing him to exchange its consequences with one of his sons.
 Yayati asked each of his sons to bear the curse for a time, and all of them refused, except his youngest, Puru.
 After a thousand years of enjoying the sensual company of his wives, Yayati named Puru his heir and retired to the forest.
-The Vishnu Purana states that owing to the fact that they had refused to accept their father's curse, Turvasu, Druhyu, and Anu received smaller regions of Yayati's domains to rule for themselves.
+The Vishnu Purana states that as they had refused to accept their father's curse, Turvasu, Druhyu, and Anu received smaller regions of Yayati's domains to rule for themselves.